Tag: Food History

 British Cider and British Cheese

 I’m teaching a British Cheese and Cider class this weekend, so I thought I’d share a little about why I’m so excited about it.
 While I’m currently the British Cheese Buyer at Formaggio Kitchen, I used to work at a natural cidery, Botanist & Barrel.
-Before finding them, I was more of a beer and wine enthusiast.
-I always thought cider was sweet and insipid, not something adults drank.
-They truly opened my eyes.

 About Crumb & Rind